-The design of a sidestream sample line which could provide transparent and reliable performance for extended periods of time has been a long-standing challenge to developers of sidestream multi-gas analysers.
-Ultimately, the goal has been to achieve as many performance characteristics as are routinely expected from mainstream multi-gas analysers.
+The design of a sidestream sample line which could provide transparent and reliable performance for extended periods of time has been a long-standing challenge to developers of sidestream multigas analyzers.
+Ultimately, achieving as many performance characteristics as those which are routinely expected from mainstream multigas analyzers has been the goal.

-To review, clinical gas analysers are usually described as non-diverting (mainstream) or diverting (sidestream) instruments.
-Mainstream gas analysers make use of a measurement head, normally positioned in the respiratory circuit close to the mouth or trachea of the patient.
-Such instruments analyse the gas composition directly in the respiratory gas stream whereas sidestream gas analysers draw a minute gas flow (usually 50-250 ml/min) from the respiratory circuit through thin tubing, typically 6 feet long, to the instrument where the gas analyser is located.
-Mainstream gas analysers have the advantage that they provide an instant, "true" representation of the gas mixture in the respiratory circuit while being far less susceptible to the influence of water vapor and patient excretions.
-Since mainstream gas analysers are passive measurement devices, their use is preferred in departments such as the ICU, where the patient may be intubated and the clinical requirement is for the highest fidelity respiratory gas analysis representation.
+To review, clinical gas analyzers are usually described as non-diverting (mainstream) or diverting (sidestream) instruments.
+Mainstream gas analyzers make use of a measurement head, normally positioned in the respiratory circuit close to the mouth or trachea of the patient.
+Such instruments analyze the gas composition directly in the respiratory gas stream whereas sidestream gas analyzers draws a minute gas flow (usually 50 - 250 ml/min) from the respiratory circuit through thin tubing, typically 6 feet long, to the instrument where the gas analyzer if located.
+Mainstream gas analyzers have the advantage that they provide an instant "true" representation of the gas mixture in the respiratory circuit while being far less susceptible to the influence of water vapor and patient excretions.
+However, since mainstream gas analyzers are passive measurement devices their use is preferred in department such as the ICU, where the patient may be intubated and the clinical requirement is for the highest fidelity respiratory gas analysis representation.

 The fact that a sidestream instrument actively diverts a small gas sample from the respiratory circuit for analysis at an instrument located some distance from the patient makes it possible to use these devices on both intubated and non-intubated patients.
-By collecting the gas sample using an oral or a nasal cannula, a sidestream instrument may be used to monitor both inspired and expired concentrations of carbon dioxide, oxygen, and anaesthetic gases, as well as the breathing activity (respiratory rate) of spontaneously breathing patients.
-Sidestream analysers also have the advantage that they do not add weight to the patient connection site, and are therefore suitable for use with small infants and neonates.
+By collecting the gas sample using an oral or a nasal cannula a sidestream instrument may be used to monitor both inspired and expired concentrations of carbon dioxide, oxygen and anesthetic gases, as well as the breathing activity (respiratory rate) of spontaneously breathing patients.
+Sidestream analyzers also have the advantage that they do not add weight to the patient connection site, and are therefore suitable for use with small infants and neonates.
 Sidestream devices can thus be used on a broader range of patient applications, which has made them more common in clinical practice than mainstream devices.